amisha080905-sudo/temperature-converter/README.md

 # temperature-converter
-It is a temperature converter
+it converts temperature in different scales